-I have been trained in Eye Movement Desensitization and Reprocessing (EMDR) by Compassion Works, a EMDRIA approved training organization.
-I am beginning the steps in becoming a certified EMDR therapist, an approach which is used to re-work the way ‘stuck’ memories are stored by the brain.
-I was led to this skillset when I found that many adolescents that I worked with in my graduate program were not seeing progress in their regular talk therapy sessions (some had been in therapy for years with minimal change in their ability to self-regulate and cope with adjustments).
+I have had special training in Eye Movement Desensitization and Reprocessing (EMDR) by Compassion Works, a EMDRIA approved training organization.
+EMDR is an approach which is used to re-work the way ‘stuck’ memories are stored by the brain.
+I was led to this skillset when I found that many adolescents that I worked with in my graduate program were not seeing progress in their regular talk therapy sessions.
+Some individuals had been in therapy for years with minimal change in their ability to self-regulate and cope with adjustments.
 I have personally witnessed and experienced that moment where the subconscious guides you to healing what your conscious is stopping you from working through.